MacaylaMarvelous81/MacaylaMarvelous81/README.md

-Certain repositories may also be available at [git.jomarm.com](https://git.jomarm.com).
-Repositories may only be publicly viewed there; it is not a source forge, and lacks certain functions that GitHub has, such as issue trackers.

-Always feel free to contact me by email at [jomarm@jomarm.com](mailto:jomarm@jomarm.com).
-I also accept contributions by email; send me a git bundles or patches, and be sure to indicate what project it's for.
-Since email contacts me directly, keep in mind that other contributors may not be privy to your work until it's merged; but it also makes it simpler for me to keep track of.
+Please, feel free to contact me by email at <jomarm@jomarm.com>.
+I also accept contributions by email; send me a git bundle or patches, and be sure to indicate what project it's for.
+Since email contacts me directly, keep in mind that other contributors may not be of your work until it's merged.

+Though not a requirement, I would prefer that emails I receive be PGP signed or encrypted.
+My public key is available via WKD or the URL
+<https://jomarm.com/key.asc>.
+It should match the following fingerprint:

+`F954 C5C9 5AE7 A312 183D  A76C 6AC4 6A6F 9A56 18D8`

+If you do decide to use PGP, it would be great to inform me on where to find your public key, or even just attach it to the email.